ybriffa/docs/pages/cloud/public-cloud/create_and_configure_an_additional_disk_on_an_instance/guide.en-sg.md

 #### Format the disk

-Open up the Disk Management utility again, right-click the volume, then click `New Simple Volume...`{.action}.
+Open up the Disk Management utility again, right-click the volume, then click `New Simple Volume...`{.action}

 ![format disk](images/format-disk-01.png){.thumbnail}